QUESTION IMAGE

 graph this inequality:

-plot points on the boundary line. select the line to switch between solid and dotted. select a region to shade it.
+plot points on the boundary line. select the line to switch between solid and dotted. select a

-Step1: Identify boundary line
+Step1: Identify the boundary line

-Step2: Plot boundary points
+Step2: Plot the boundary line

-Step3: Determine shaded region
+Step3: Determine the region to shade

 Snap & solve any problem in the app